pytroll/satpy/doc/source/dev_guide/custom_reader.rst

    - the filename info (dict) that we get by parsing the filename using the pattern defined in the yaml file
    - the filetype info that we get from the filetype definition in the yaml file

    This method can also receive other file handler instances as parameter if the filetype at hand has requirements.
 (See the explanation in the YAML file filetype section above)

  - the ``get_dataset`` method, which takes as arguments

    - the dataset ID of the dataset to load
    - the dataset info that is the description of the channel in the YAML file

    This method has to return an xarray.DataArray instance if the loading is successful, containing the data and :ref:`metadata <dataset_metadata>` of the loaded dataset, or return None if the loading was unsuccessful.

- - the ``get_area_def`` method, that takes as single argument the dataset ID for which we want the area.
-For the data that cannot be geolocated with an area definition, the pixel coordinates need to be loadable from ``get_dataset`` for the resulting scene to be navigated.
-That is, if the data cannot be geolocated with an area definition then the dataset section should specify ``coordinates: [longitude_dataset, latitude_dataset]``
+ - the ``get_area_def`` method, that takes as single argument the :class:`~satpy.dataset.DatasetID` for which we want the area.
+It should return a :class:`~pyresample.geometry.AreaDefinition` object.
+For data that cannot be geolocated with an area definition, the pixel coordinates will be loaded using the ``get_dataset`` method for the resulting scene to be navigated.
+   The names of the datasets to be loaded should be specified as a special ``coordinates`` attribute in the YAML file.
+For example, by specifying ``coordinates: [longitude_dataset, latitude_dataset]`` in the YAML, Satpy will call ``get_dataset`` twice, once to load the dataset named ``longitude_dataset`` and once to load ``latitude_dataset``.
+Satpy will then create a :class:`~pyresample.geometry.SwathDefinition` with this coordinate information and assign it to the dataset's ``.attrs['area']`` attribute.

  - Optionally, the
    ``get_bounding_box`` method can be implemented if filtering files by area is desirable for this data type